One killed in serious crash near Millbrook

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

+One person is dead and two others are injured following a two-car crash near Arrowtown last night.

-A police spokeswman said the crash occured near Millbrook Resort, between The Avenue and Middlerigg Rd, shortly before 9.20pm.
+A police spokeswoman last night said said the crash occurred near Millbrook Resort, between The Avenue and Middlerigg Rd, shortly before 9.20pm.

+St John reported the death last night and police confirmed it in a statement this morning.

 A St John media release stated a helicopter had been dispatched and two patients were transported to Lakes District Hospital.